grantj-re3/BadLieGolf/Links_WorldClassGolf.md

      * [3m23s] **David Duval's drill**: Throw the club behind you
      * [4m22s] Right lower leg forms a line with club shaft at P9 | Loose arms/hands
      * [5m48s] Feel position by "painting the wall"
-   - [9m25s] Part 3: End of grip points to the target before thed grip gets behind your head
+   - [9m25s] Part 3: End of grip points to the target before the grip gets behind your head
      * At the finish (P10) the grip points up
      * Drill 3a: Start at the finish, then work backwards and then perform a real swing